The practical guide to starting an esthetics business

-If not, check out Stripe.
-They are an excellent, easy to use credit card processing system for small business.
+If not, check out Square.
+They are an excellent, easy-to-use credit card processing system for small businesses.
 They are inexpensive and easy to use.
 It does cost fees to use them.
 You might want to politely ask clients to pay cash so that you can avoid these fees.
 You should be able to write these fees off as a business expense, so make sure you keep track of them.

 13. Sanitation standards

 The trickiest part of starting your business is to get all of the sanitation requirements sorted out.
 Your best bet is to call the local health authority and city hall to find out what the rules are.
 If you are looking for some basic industry standards, we have a few informational booklets online HERE

 Pricing your services can be a daunting task.
 And to be honest, I am not an expert.
 But what I did what I followed Tina Alberino's pricing strategy from her book The Beauty Industry Survival Guide: A Salon Professional's Handbook.
 I highly recommend this book to anyone who is in the industry.

 *Tip: Check out these free training modules.
 They go more into detail about retail calculations.

 Have you ever walked past a business and thought, “Gee, that’s a catchy name.”
 Or maybe you have passed a salon and asked, “What were they thinking?”

 A business name can affect how people take you and your services.
 So how do you choose the best business name?
 There are a few things to take into consideration when choosing a name.
 Studies show that a name that's harder to pronounce (such as cylinder) underperforms more than a business name easy to pronounce (such as round).
 Also, words that have multiple ways of sounding can be displeasing to the brain, so try to stay away from those.